raylwin1997/maza/README.md

-This is non-production code!! https://github.com/Maza/Maza is where to find production code.
-This version of maza will replace the current repo when completed.
 We are reorganizing this code so that it:
 1) is directly forked from it's bitcoin source
 2) produces proper gitian-builds
 3) moves all significant deviations from bitcoin out of the main code so differences betwee MAZA and BTC are clear